lovetoys/lovetoys/README.md

 # Lovetoys

-Lovetoys is a small bundle of helper classes and libraries consisting of 3 packages.
-The most important one is the Entity Component System which is based on [Richard Lords Introduction](http://www.richardlord.net/blog/what-is-an-entity-framework) to ECS's.
+Lovetoys is an Entity Component System framework which is based on [Richard Lords Introduction](http://www.richardlord.net/blog/what-is-an-entity-framework) to ECS's.
 If you don't have any idea what this entity component stuff is all about, click that link and give it a read!
 It's totally worth it!

 Besides the Entity Component System the Lovetoys also contain an event manager for handling keypresses etc. and a collision manager for easier management of Löve2D collisions.